HDG-Community/hdg-wiki-two/content/timeline.md

 ---
 title: Timeline
 date: 2024-11-05T00:00:00+00:00
-authors: tbd
+authors: The Lorets
 draft: false
-description: tbd
+description: Human Domestication Guide Timeline
 ---
-# Human Domestication Guide Timeline
 Most HDG stories aren't specific about the order in which they happened but there are general eras that they are set in!
 These are very general time periods based on narrative usage.
 Folks like writing about terrans meeting gay plampts (and falling in kinky love) and these eras center around that time period because of that.

 Check out the Works page for the full list of canon works, spaning many of these eras!